Shravya-Suresh/VolumeSimulation/README.md

 ## 🎥 Demo

 ▶ [Watch the Demo Video](https://drive.google.com/file/d/15p-LMeNbUBdl0f0drQRK1IcZYpIammoV/view?usp=drive_link)

-Due to the minitaion of not being able to record what is being played, only input voice is heard in the video, but when the method is followed and a bluetooth device is used, the audio hearing of song and prediction of the sound as input in microphone will happen.
+Due to the limitaion of not being able to record what is being played, only input voice is heard in the video, but when the method is followed and a bluetooth device is used, the audio hearing of song and prediction of the sound as input in microphone will happen.